BI Connector¶

 Limitations¶

-- In some cases, Postgres might rewrite the query so that filters could end up not using sorting keys.
-Sorting keys allow you to run faster queries, and therefore those resulting queries could be slower and more expensive since they would require full table scans.
+- Sometimes, PostgreSQL might rewrite the query so that filters might end up not using sorting keys.
+Sorting keys allow you to run faster queries, and therefore those resulting queries might be slower and more expensive since they would require full table scans.

 - Querying large datasets can result in a timeout.
 Large generally means many millions of rows, but this is also affected by how many columns and how large the values are.